 Restaurants in Cala d’Or

 Many restaurants here offer similar, fairly typical menus, so it’s worth browsing carefully to find the places offering more interesting fare.
-Highly recommended are Rucula Restaurant, where you can enjoy a mediterranean lunch or dinner, and Port Petit Restaurant, where you can literally dine like royalty – King Juan Carlos has eaten here.
+Highly recommended are Rucula Restaurant, where you can enjoy a Mediterranean lunch or dinner, and Port Petit Restaurant, where you can literally dine like royalty – King Juan Carlos has eaten here.
 In the adjacent village of Portocolom, the marvellous HPC Restaurant also offers a menu of excellent Mediterranean cuisine.